Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 Everyone mentions the weather Sweats out their pores when the thermostat rises The waking from a morning sleep Each day fighting the finality of it All screaming to wake the others To capture the strolling of earth and heaven Tumbled like clothes in the dryer Turning, these moments well up tears in my eyes the corner of my bloodshot eye from there i catch a rare glance at yours, downcast

-Up the ladder: Improvisation
+Up the ladder: Going Camping

 You must be logged in to leave comments.
 Vote: